Is Coconut Oil A Tree Nut

 Educate Yourself and Others

 Educate yourself about coconut allergy and tree nut allergy to better understand the risks and how to manage them.
-Share this information with your family, friends, and caregivers to ensure that they are aware of your allergies and can help you stay safe.
+Share this information with your family, friends, and caregivers to check that they are aware of your allergies and can help you stay safe.

 Consider a Food Allergy Action Plan